a modern form of a scavenger hunt

-This summer, the Caching Park app will be extended by the new Wolf-Bear-Lynx Cache ("Wo-Bä-Lu" in German).
-The starting point is the tourist information office in Fiss, where you can find everything you need to know about the cache on an information board.
-The new GPS-guided treasure hunt can be regarded as a "tribute" to the animals that used to be indigenous to the high plateau.
+The starting point of the Wolf-Bear-Lynx Cache ("Wo-Bä-Lu" in German) is the tourist information office in Fiss, where you can find everything you need to know about the adventure on an information board.
+The GPS-guided treasure hunt can be regarded as a "tribute" to the animals that used to be indigenous to the high plateau.
 The cache leads you out to the Wolfsee lake area, where young and old alike can follow in the tracks of the four-legged original inhabitants.
 They will rummage in a bear cave, sneak through lynx territory and explore the wolves’ den on their own initiative.
 After their successful day, assiduous geo-cachers will in turn receive their reward in the form of a lapel pin at the Fiss tourist information office.

 Bear Caching Park Serfaus

 The new and interactive adventure park for elder kids is a transfer of the Geocaching into a playful form.
 At the beginning you download an App with free WIFI to your smartphone, and then off you go.
 Your screen shows you your current position and your next target on an aerial photo.
 At every station you receive new codes to type into your smartphone.
 The goal is to follow the tracks of Mr Petz to finally find the secret of the mysterious Bear treasure.

 Download Apple Version

 Discover the history of Ladis and go on a search with your children for the treasure of Knight Albrecht - the last knight of Laudeck.
 At the start, an app is loaded onto your smartphone via free WIFI.
 Your current location and next destination (cache) are shown on an aerial photo on the display.
 Codes leading you to the next destination are entered at every station.
 Explore the rich history of Ladis and reveal the secret of Albrecht's treasure.